HOW TO BEGIN?

 Run the process script

-# run process_yolov7.py ( this creates the train,test and val folders containing the images and labels folder )
+# run process_yolov7.py ( this creates the train,test and val folders containing the images and labels folder ) !python process_yolov7.py # list the contents of obj folder to check if the train,test and val folders have been created !ls obj

-4(c) Create your data.yaml file and upload it to the yolov7 folder in your drive
+file and upload it to the yolov7 folder in your drive

 This file contains the path to your train and val images.
 We created these 2 text folders in the previous step.